ConnectedHumber/Bus-Terminal-Signs/SPI.md

 ## Oscilloscope trace

 Here is the result: a pretty nice SPI signal.
-The peak to peak is around 5 V, a better sign than [before](../code%20information.md#oscilloscope).
+The peak to peak is around 5 V.

 ![Screenshot of oscilloscope, showing 16 clock pulses (channel 1), and the data trace (channel 2).](images/SPI_scope.BMP)